stephengladney/gladknee/README.md

 <details>
 <summary>&nbsp;&nbsp;clampArray</summary>

-### **clampArray(arr: any[], min: number | false, max: number | false, fill?: any): any[]**
+### **clampArray<T>(arr: T[], min: number | false, max: number | false, fill?: T): any[]**

 Returns the provided array with a minimum and/or maximum length limit enforced.
-If the minimum length is enforced, items with the value of the fill provided will be added.
-You can pass `false` or 0 for a limit parameter to bypass that limit.
+If the minimum length is larger than the length of the array, the fill will be added to the array as many times as necessary to reach the minimum limit.
+If a fill is provided, it must match the type of the array provided.
+If no fill is provided, `undefined` will be added.
+For min and max limits, you can pass `false` or 0 for a limit parameter to bypass that limit.
 <br><br>
 Example: